Ace French Oral Exams: Top Tips for Conquering Listening, Pronunciation and Other Key Skills

 Even if your video is not perfect, just remember that you never need to show it to anyone else.
-Its main purpose is to build your confidence by helping you become more comfortable with yourself as a French speaker.
+Its main purpose is to build your confidence by helping you become more comfortable speaking French.

-If you’re concerned that your French conversational skills are not as strong as you’d like, employ a tutor or conversation partner to get guided practice speaking French.
+Concerned that your French conversational skills are not as strong as you’d like?
+You can employ a tutor or conversation partner to get guided speaking practice.

 There are several online services that will pair you with a remote French tutor.
 Your school may also offer peer tutoring or coach classes run by French teachers.

-If you want a less formal arrangement, you can find conversation partners on sites like Conversation Exchange or the Mixxer.
-These are usually native French speakers who will be happy to practice French with you via Skype or other remote communication tools, usually in exchange for a few moments of English-language conversation.
+If you want a less formal arrangement, you can find conversation partners on language exchange sites like Conversation Exchange or HelloTalk.
+These are usually native French speakers who will be happy to practice French with you via chat, call or even video, usually in exchange for a few moments of English-language conversation.